smurferson1/MineControl/README.md

 - Set GPU temperature (or memory junction temperature) min and max targets, and control with up to 5 power profiles.
 - Turn off pretty much anything you don't want.
 If you just want to control temps without driving miners, or the other way around, that'll work.
 - Schedule execution of GPU and CPU miner with advanced options, for example to shut down a miner when electricity is most expensive on weekdays during summer.
-- Get charts and statistics for many metrics like GPU temperature (or memory junction temperature), hash rate, power usage (W and kWh), averages, etc. Hash rate chart data can be split by algorithm when using a miner that supports algo-switching.
+- Get charts and statistics for many metrics like GPU temperature (or memory junction temperature), hash rate, power usage (W and kWh), averages, etc. Hash rate chart data is split by algorithm when using a miner that supports algo-switching (in progress).
 - Low resource consumption.
 Designed to use 0% GPU and <1% CPU *when minimized*.
 - Capture output from external apps using regular expressions, via either system tray tooltips or console (stdout redirection).
 - System tray display of GPU power level and GPU/CPU miner statuses.
 Example: (![SysTray](https://user-images.githubusercontent.com/91922614/138613630-875d578a-4d48-4b32-8d4f-acfb1e9fed93.png)).
-- Enable GPU failsafe protections to shut off GPU miner when max temp is exceeded at lowest power step, or temperature is unknown.
+- Enable GPU failsafe protections to shut off GPU miner when max temp is exceeded at lowest power step, or when temperature is unknown.
 - Crash safety: if MineControl crashes, miners under its control will also close to prevent controlled temps.
 - Shut off either miner automatically during user activity if desired.
 - Archive logs and configuration.